 Over the years, Fred Hamp, Sr. has been succeeded by his son, Fred Hamp, Jr.; grandson, Frederick C. Hamp; great-grandson, Frederick W. Hamp; and a great, great-granddaughter, Rebecca Hamp Grimmelt.
 We are proud to note that our family has served the Tonawandas continuously for more than 134 years.

 Although originally operated in conjunction with the Hamp Furniture Store, the funeral service evolved into a separate business.
 Today we are located on Adam Street, in what was originally the Scanlon homestead, built in 1875.
 Over the years, the original building has undergone numerous changes and additions to meet the changing needs of the families we serve.
+Please contact us if you have any questions about our funeral home.

 We have included some photographs of our history below.
 Thank you for your interest.